preethamrn/preethamrn.com/content/posts/fast-inverse-sqrt/fast-inverse-sqrt.md

 <note: figure out for what values we get the closest approximations when doing zero iterations. maybe add another graph.
 Also try a graph where we use a bunch of different values for magic numbers and see how each magic number performs on different values of x>

 So if 0x5f375a86 works better then why does Quake use 0x5f3759df?
 Perhaps, 0x5f3759df works better with the numbers that Quake deals with.
 Perhaps the developer used a different method to generate this number.
-Perhaps it was simply pulled out of someone’s rear.
+Perhaps it was simply pulled out of someone's rear.
 Only the person who wrote this code knows why 0x5f3759df was chosen instead.

 Now brute forcing it might be a bit unsatisfying for you.
 Maybe you wanted a mathematically rigorous way to narrow it down to the precise bit.
 Unfortunately, the math is somewhat out of scope for this article.
-However, there are some great papers by Chris Lomont and others that prove this (and find even better constants) using a lot of algebra and piecewise equation optimizations if you’re into that stuff.
+However, there are some great papers by Chris Lomont and others that prove this (and find even better constants) using a lot of algebra and piecewise equation optimizations if you're into that stuff.

 [](http://www.lomont.org/papers/2003/InvSqrt.pdf)